Here are descriptions of some parameters that can be analyzed in the Statistics view.

 Effort / RPE (rating of perceived exertion)

-For training load we use the Trimp model with the following coefficients:
+For the training load we use the Trimp model with the following coefficients:

 Minutes in Zone3 x coeff.
 3 = Load3

 Minutes in Zone2 x coeff.
 2 = Load2

 Minutes in Zone1 x coeff.
 1 = Load3

 Minutes in Zone0 x coeff.
 0,25 = Load0

 Training load = Load0+Load1+Load2+Load3

 Even if you are using custom training zones, the load is still calculated using the 3 default zones.